-The eCliPSE online portal aims to facilitate free 24/7 access to evidence-based online screening and eHealth treatments for people experiencing co-occurring mental health and substance use problems, and the clinical services supporting them.
+The eCliPSE online portal aims to facilitate free 24/7 access to evidence-based online screening, eHealth treatments and resources for people experiencing co-occurring mental health and substance use problems, and the clinical services supporting them.
 The continuing development of the site and its eHealth treatments has involved engagement with service providers in mental health and alcohol and other drug (AOD) sectors to create a clinical pathway to care that supports people in their journey to wellbeing.

 Professor Frances Kay-Lambkin is the current Institute Director and CEO of the Hunter Medical Research Institute (HMRI).
 While in this role, she has taken a leave of absence from her role as Senior Research Fellow, Director of Technology, Innovation, and Translation at the National Health and Medical Research Council’s (NHMRC) PREMISE Centre for Research Excellence.
 Prior to her appointment as Institute Director of HMRI, Professor Kay-Lambkin held positions including Pro-Vice Chancellor, Research and Innovation and Head of School of Medicine and Public Health at the University of Newcastle.
 Professor Kay-Lambkin is the current President for the Society of Mental Health Research (SMHR), Australia’s peak body in mental health research.
 She is also a former President of the International Society for Research on Internet Interventions (ISRII), the peak international body representing research and technology in health and related disciplines.

 “I have a personal and professional commitment to, and passion for, supporting people with mental health and substance use issues.
 Using online platforms allows confidential access to the whole community which is why I am so excited to be leading the eCliPse project.”